ryansheehy0/RS_Cheat_Sheets/Algorithms/sorting.md

 | Radix sort                        | O(N)       | O(N)       | O(N)       | Yes  | Both              |

 ## Selection sort
 Has a sorted and unsorted part.
-Repeatedly selects the min value from the unsorted part and places it at the beginning of the sorted part.
+Repeatedly selects the min value from the unsorted part and places it at the end of the sorted part.

 ```C++
 int findMinI(int arr[], int size, int startI) {